 With the easy problem out of the way, we have to come to the most common issue.
 Ingrown hairs — or razor bumps — itch like fire.
 Whoever invented the saying “ants in your pants” probably came up with it after shaving their balls.
 This issue is completely different from scruffy hair.
 The ingrown hair problem happens when you shave.

 Now, the easy way to avoid this problem is to never shave your balls, but some of us like the smooth feeling.
 More importantly, a lot of women like shaved balls.
 If we have to choose between a day or two of itchiness or a lifetime without the delights of the female mouth, it’s pretty easy for most guys.
 Thankfully, you don’t have to choose.

 As for conditioning, that is extremely tricky.
 How do you condition hair that is below the surface of your skin?
-The answer is Crop Reviver.
+The answer is Crop Reviver™ toner.
 This revitalizing toner is intended to help hair stay soft even at its shortest.
 When you use the two formulas, you’ll find that itchiness fades away.
-At least as far has hair re-growth is concerned, these tools will take care of you.
+At least as far as hair re-growth is concerned, these tools will take care of you.

 If you judge by symptoms alone, it is nearly impossible to tell if your itch is from the hair or damaged skin.
 They feel pretty much the same, but because the underlying cause is completely different, they don’t have identical solutions.
 When you shave, you do some rough things to your skin.
 You scrape away the acid barrier that protects you from a lot of bad things.
-You also cause a bunch of micro fissures in the flesh.
-The best razor in the world (we call it The Plow) won’t prevent these issues.
-It’s physically impossible to get a close shave without these two side effects.
+You also cause a bunch of micro-fissures in the flesh.

 When you use all three elements together, you’ll pretty much reduce skin damage and the itch that comes with it.